-As an herbalist and aromatherapist, one of the most frequent questions I get is in regards to essential oil brands.
-The short answer is that there are many quality essential oil brands available.
+One of the most frequent questions I get is about the best essential oil brand.
+The short answer is that there are many quality essential oil brands.
 The long answer can be found in my book, Essential Oils: Separating Truth from Myth.
-I personally use or can recommend the following essential oil brands as options to consider:
+I personally use or can recommend the following essential oil brands:

 - Eden Botanicals offers an extensive catalog of premium essential oils, hydrosols (distilled botanical waters), extracts, carrier oils, diffusers, and aromatherapy accessories.
 They specialize in bulk and wholesale options, but now offer quantities more appropriate for the home user.